manen/dynlang/README.md

 - finally decouple what the interpreter thinks is a function and `langlib::Function`[*](#closures) \
 this would allow us to define builtin functions and shit which is pretty useful (and we could start doing some more interesting stuff)

+- order of operations (you can manually order your operations with parens in the meanwhile but ehhh still)

 ## see

 [fib_cond.dl](/fib_cond.dl) is a recursive implementation of a fibonacci generator \